The cognitive science laboratory

 • October

-• Welcome and bon voyage to Matt Crump who spent a month with the lab to do some thinking about and turning over of ideas
+• Thanks to Matt Crump who spent a month in the lab working on ideas

-• Welcome also to John Vokey and Sam Hannah who visited for a week to push the month past fun discussion into intellectual detonation
+• Thanks also to John Vokey and Sam Hannah who visited for a week to ramp up the discussion

 • Our work is being talked about in the press: MedicalNewsToday.com and NeuroscienceNews.com